Role:

 Solution Discovery

-For implementation to be successful, we had to address these addtional questions:
+For implementation to be successful, we had to address these additional questions:

 • Where in the existing workflow do we surface the quoting experience?